mah0001/metadata-editor-docs-v2/documenting_document.md

   - **`telephone`** The telephone number for the contact person or organization.
 Personal phone numbers should be avoided.
   - **`uri`** A link to an on-line resource related to the contact person or organization.

-- **`rights`** A statement on the rights associated with the document (others than the copyright, which should be described in the element `copyright` described below).

-- **`copyright`** A statement and identifier indicating the legal ownership and rights regarding use and re-use of all or part of the resource.
-If the document is protected by a copyright, enter the information on the person or organization who owns the rights.

-- **`usage_terms`** This element is used to provide a description of the legal terms or other conditions that a person or organization who wants to use or reproduce the document has to comply with.

-- **`disclaimer`** A disclaimer limits the liability of the author(s) and/or publisher(s) of the document.
-A standard legal statement should be used for all documents from a same agency.

-- **`security_classification`** Information on the security classification attached to the document.
-The different levels of classification indicate the degree of sensitivity of the content of the document.
-This field should make use of a controlled vocabulary, specific or adopted by the organization that curates or disseminates the document.
-Such a vocabulary could contain the following levels: `public, internal only, confidential, restricted, strictly confidential`
+- **`Sources`** (*sources*) This element is used to describe the sources of different types (except data sources, which must be listed in the element "Data sources") that were used in the production of the document.
+  - **`source_origin`** For historical materials, information about the origin(s) of the sources and the rules followed in establishing the sources should be specified.
+  - **`source_char`** Characteristics of the source.
+Assessment of characteristics and quality of source material.

-- **`access_restrictions`** A textual description of access restrictions that apply to the document.
+  - **`source_doc`** Documentation and access to the source.

-- **`keywords`** A list of keywords that provide information on the core content of the document.
-Keywords provide a convenient solution to improve the discoverability of the document, as it allows terms and phrases not found in the document itself to be indexed and to make a document discoverable by text-based search engines.
-A controlled vocabulary can be used (although not required), such as the [UNESCO Thesaurus](http://vocabularies.unesco.org/browser/thesaurus/en/).
-The list provided here can combine keywords from multiple controlled vocabularies and user-defined keywords.
-  - **`name`** The keyword itself.
-  - **`vocabulary`** The controlled vocabulary (including version number or date) from which the keyword is extracted, if any.
-  - **`uri`** The URL of the controlled vocabulary from which the keyword is extracted, if any.

-- **`themes`** A list of themes covered by the document.
-A controlled vocabulary will preferably be used.
-The list provided here can combine themes from multiple controlled vocabularies and user-defined themes.
-Note that `themes` will rarely be used as the elements `topics` and `disciplines` are more appropriate for most uses.
-This is a block of five fields:
-  - **`id`** The ID of the theme, taken from a controlled vocabulary.
-  - **`name`** The name (label) of the theme, preferably taken from a controlled vocabulary.
-  - **`parent_id`** The parent ID of the theme (ID of the item one level up in the hierarchy), if a hierarchical controlled vocabulary is used.
-  - **`vocabulary`** The name (including version number) of the controlled vocabulary used, if any.
-  - **`uri`** The URL to the controlled vocabulary used, if any.

-- **`topics`**Information on the topics covered in the document.
-A controlled vocabulary will preferably be used, for example the [CESSDA Topics classification](https://vocabularies.cessda.eu/vocabulary/TopicClassification), a typology of topics available in 11 languages; or the [Journal of Economic Literature (JEL) Classification System](https://en.wikipedia.org/wiki/JEL_classification_codes), or the [World Bank topics classification](https://documents.worldbank.org/en/publication/documents-reports/docadvancesearch).
-The list provided here can combine topics from multiple controlled vocabularies and user-defined topics.
-The element is a block of five fields:
-  - **`id`** The identifier of the topic, taken from a controlled vocabulary.
-  - **`name`** The name (label) of the topic, preferably taken from a controlled vocabulary.
-  - **`parent_id`** The parent identifier of the topic (identifier of the item one level up in the hierarchy), if a hierarchical controlled vocabulary is used.
-  - **`vocabulary`** The name (including version number) of the controlled vocabulary used, if any.
-  - **`uri`** The URL to the controlled vocabulary used, if any.

-- **`disciplines`** Information on the academic disciplines related to the content of the document.
-A controlled vocabulary will preferably be used, for example the one provided by the list of academic fields in [Wikipedia](https://en.wikipedia.org/wiki/List_of_academic_fields).
-The list provided here can combine disciplines from multiple controlled vocabularies and user-defined disciplines.
-This is a block of five elements:
-  - **`id`** The identifier of the discipline, taken from a controlled vocabulary.
-  - **`name`** The name (label) of the discipline, preferably taken from a controlled vocabulary.
-  - **`parent_id`** The parent identifier of the discipline (identifier of the item one level up in the hierarchy), if a hierarchical controlled vocabulary is used.
-  - **`vocabulary`** The name (including version number) of the controlled vocabulary used, if any.
-  - **`uri`** The URL to the controlled vocabulary used, if any.
+- **`Data sources`** (*data_sources*) Used to list the machine-readable data file(s) -if any- that served as the source(s) of data.
+  - **`name`** Name (title) of the dataset used as source.
+For example: "Bangladesh Demographic and Health Survey 2017-18"
+  - **`uri`** Link (URL) to the dataset or to a web page describing the dataset.
+For example: "https://www.dhsprogram.com/methodology/survey/survey-display-536.cfm"
+  - **`note`** Additional information on the data source.
+For example: "Household survey conducted by the National Institute of Population Research and Training, Medical Education and Family Welfare Division and Ministry of Health and Family Welfare.
+Data and documentation available at https://dhsprogram.com/)"

+- **`Reproducibility statement`** (*reproducibility.statement*) The "Reproducibility statement" is a general statement on reproducibility and replicability of the analysis (including data processing, tabulation, production of visualizations, modeling, etc.) being presented in the document.

+- **`Reproducibility links`** (*reproducibility.links*) The "Reproducibility links" provides links to web pages where reproducible materials and the related information can be found.

-- **`audience`** Information on the intended audience for the document, i.e. the category or categories of users for whom the resource is intended in terms of their interest, skills, status, or other.
+- **`Audience`** (*audience*) Information on the intended audience for the document, i.e. the category or categories of users for whom the resource is intended in terms of their interest, skills, status, or other.

-- **`mandate`** The legislative or other mandate under which the resource was produced.
+- **`Mandate`** (*mandate*) The legislative or other mandate under which the resource was produced.

-- **`pricing`** The current price of the document in any defined currency.
-As this information is subject to regular change, it will often not be included in the document metadata.

-- **`relations`** References to related resources with a specification of the type of relationship.
+- **`Related resources`** (*relations*) References to related resources with a specification of the type of relationship.
   - **`name`** The related resource.
 Recommended practice is to identify the related resource by means of a URL.
 If this is not possible or feasible, a string conforming to a formal identification system may be provided.
   - **`type`** The type of relationship.
 The use of a controlled vocabulary is recommended.
 The Dublin Core proposes the following vocabulary: {`isPartOf, hasPart, isVersionOf, isFormatOf, hasFormat, references, isReferencedBy, isBasedOn, isBasisFor, replaces, isReplacedBy, requires, isRequiredBy`}.

+- **`Notes`** (*notes*) This field can be used to provide information on the document that does not belong to the other, more specific metadata elements provided in the schema.

 #### DataCite

 See section "Documenting - General instructions".

 #### Tags